farnhamt/Templating-Project/README.md

 Documentation for Word Document Templater Application:

 PURPOSE:
-The purpose of this application is to allow the generation of word document reports quickly based on CSV file input and a word document template file.
-It was created for the 4-H program at Oregon State University to save time when executing the task of creating reports from data that their program collects via Qualtrics surveys.
-The project allows for the creation of future templates by the user using a simple word document command syntax that is defined below.
+The purpose of this application is to enable the user to quickly generate word document reports that are based on CSV data files and word document templates as input.
+It was created for the 4-H program at Oregon State University to save time when repetitively creating reports from data that their department collects via Qualtrics surveys.
+The project allows for the user to create their own templates in the future using a simple word document command syntax that is defined below.

 TO USE THIS PROGRAM: